nekitivlev/CompoundExpressions/CompoundExpressionsProposalFull.md

 the compiler can guarantee their types, avoiding the potential for type-related errors.

-We would also like to point out that adding compound expressions to an ```if``` statement will reduce the amount of boilerplate code in cases like this [one](#listing-13) since it eliminates the need to use nested ```let``` blocks or separate individual variable checks.
+We would also like to point out that adding compound expressions to an ```if``` statement will reduce the amount of boilerplate code in cases like this [on listing 13](#listing-13) since it eliminates the need to use nested ```let``` blocks or separate individual variable checks.

 In light of the previously listed benefits of adding compound expressions to the ```if``` statement, we think it is appropriate to add compound expressions to [the ```if``` statement in the form we have proposed](#listing-18).